pangzhan27/CSL_LT-TAS/README.md

 This repository is the official implementation of our paper "Cost-Sensitive Learning for Long-Tailed Temporal Action Segmentation" with model MSTCN on Breakfast dataset.

+Please check our [project page](https://pangzhan27.github.io/csl-tas.github.io/) for more information.
 ## Dataset
 The dataset used in our paper is open-source data.
 It can be downloaded from the references in the main paper.